-Details of boundary treatments have not been submitted and can be controlled by an appropriate condition at the reserved matters stage if necessary.
+Details of boundary treatments have not been submitted and could be controlled by an appropriate condition at the reserved matters stage if the proposal was found to be acceptable in other areas.

-Subject to appropriate conditions and details of the appearance, scale and landscaping this layout would be acceptable in terms of impact on residential properties.
+Subject to appropriate conditions and details of the appearance, scale and landscaping this layout would not result in any undue impact on residential properties.

-Impact on Heritage Assets
+4. Impact on Heritage Assets